 How to Use an IC Card in Japan

-Using your IC card is very easy, you just have to lightly touch the indicated space on the entrance gate to check in, and do the same upon check out.
+Using your IC card is very easy, you just have to lightly touch the indicated space on the entrance gate to check-in, and do the same upon check out.
 If you switch to a different line on the way, you sometimes need to check in one extra time.
-In the bus, you will usually only need to check in if there is a flat fare, and check in and check out if there is a diverse fare.
+On the bus, you will usually only need to check-in if there is a flat fare and check-in and check out if there is a diverse fare.